35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 One of the first tasks of Southwark's [new planning committee](https://moderngov.southwark.gov.uk/mgCommitteeMailingList.aspx?ID=119) will be to consider developer Lendlease's [controversial planning application for a new office block](https://www.southwarknews.co.uk/news/lendlease-applies-for-office-block-and-zero-housing-in-next-stage-of-regeneration/) on the final plot of Elephant Park, H1.
 Plot H1 stands on what was protected metropolitan open land, on the site of the demolished Heygate estate.

 The H1 application, which includes a proposal for a health hub, is a dramatic change of direction by Lendlease.
-Up to now, Elephant Park has been built as a development, with the some retail, and other uses; Lendlease's original plan was for H1 to be much the same.
-The H1 proposal was for three residential blocks, one of of 30-storeys, two of ten-storeys, comprising about 300 homes, across 36,100sqm of floorspace (links).
+Up to now, Elephant Park has been built as a housing development, with some retail, and other uses; Lendlease's original plan was for H1 to be much the same, with three residential blocks, one of of 30-storeys, two of ten-storeys, comprising about 300 homes, across 36,100sqm of floorspace (links).

 ![](img/elephant-rd.jpg)

 This proposal was part of Lendlease's successful [2013 planning permission application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?keyVal=ZZZV1JKBWR520&activeTab=summary).
-Now, however, Lendlease says it has built enough housing and an office block would improve 'employment capacity'.
+Now, in 2022, Lendlease says it has built enough housing and an office block would improve 'employment capacity'.
 A health hub, covering a tenth of the total floorspace, is also being offered, to sweeten the proposal - but only in place of an almost equal amount of affordable workspace that would otherwise have to be provided.

 #### Southwark really likes Lendlease